-- Extensive grounds means you may have a lot of walking to do
+- Extensive grounds mean you may have a lot of walking to do

 - Poor wifi throughout the resort (this is a common problem in all of Zanzibar)

-- Beach vendors can come across a little pushy
+- Beach vendors can come across as a little pushy

 - Can be difficult to get a booking at à la carte restaurants